rahimlisarkhan/rahimlisarkhan/README.md

 ### Hi there 👋
 My name is Sarkhan Rahimli
-I'm mostly a front-end developer and also an instructor.
+I'm mostly a MERN stack developer and also an instructor.
 I trust myself
 I'm open to new offers 💪